-- (A) Tribally-Owned or Tribally-Operated Class II.
-Before issuing a license to a tribally-owned or operated Class II gaming activity the Tribal Commission shall: - (1) Review the proposed gaming activity to ensure that all threshold criteria required by this Ordinance shall be met. - (2) Perform the necessary background checks on management contractors, primary management officials and key employees required by this Ordinance. - (3) Review and approve the accounting procedures to be used in such gaming activity. - (4) Take any additional steps necessary to ensure the integrity of such gaming activity. - (B) Tribally-Owned or Tribally-Operated Class III.
-Before issuing a license to a tribally-owned or operated Class III gaming activity, the Tribal Commission shall: - (1) Review the proposed gaming activity to ensure that all threshold criteria required by this Ordinance shall be met. - (2) Perform the necessary background checks on management contractors, primary management officials and key employees required by this Ordinance. - (3) Review and approve the accounting procedures to be used in such gaming activity. - (4) Take any additional steps necessary to ensure the integrity of such gaming activity.

-- (5) Review all aspects of the proposed gaming operation to ensure that it will be in compliance with the provisions of the applicable state/tribal compact. - 5.5 Threshold Criteria Which a Potential Operator Must Meet.
-The Tribal Commission shall automatically issue the above license to any tribally-owned or tribally-operated Class II or Class III proposed gaming enterprise if: - (A) The proposed gaming activity is to be located on land which was held in trust for the Tribe prior to October 17, 1988 or on trust lands which were located within or contiguous to the boundaries of the Reservation on October 17, 1988 or on lands taken into trust after October 17, 1988 as a settlement of a claim. - (B) The proposed gaming activity is to be played as Class II gaming as defined by this Ordinance and the IGRA. - (C) The proposed gaming activity is authorized by a Tribal Council resolution. - (D) The Tribe or one of its subdivisions will have the sole proprietary interest and the Tribe will have the exclusive responsibility for the conduct of the proposed gaming activity. - (E) The resolution authorizing the proposed gaming activity provides that: - (1) The revenues of the proposed gaming activity shall be audited annually and copies of those audits will be provided to the Tribal Commission and the National Indian Gaming Commission. - (2) The proposed gaming activity shall comply with all IRS reporting and filing requirements. - (3) All of the proceeds of the proposed gaming activity shall be used for the purposes stated in subsection 9.2. - (4) All contracts for supplies services or concessions for an amount in excess of \$25,000 annually, except contracts for legal and consulting services, shall be subject to an annual independent audit. - (5) The construction or maintenance of the gaming facility and the operation of the proposed gaming
+(A) Tribally-Owned or Tribally-Operated Class II.
+Before issuing a license to a tribally-owned or operated Class II gaming activity the Tribal Commission shall:

+(1) Review the proposed gaming activity to ensure that all threshold criteria required by this Ordinance shall be met.

+(2) Perform the necessary background checks on management contractors, primary management officials and key employees required by this Ordinance.

+(3) Review and approve the accounting procedures to be used in such gaming activity.

+(4) Take any additional steps necessary to ensure the integrity of such gaming activity.

+(B) Tribally-Owned or Tribally-Operated Class III.
+Before issuing a license to a tribally-owned or operated Class III gaming activity, the Tribal Commission shall:

+(1) Review the proposed gaming activity to ensure that all threshold criteria required by this Ordinance shall be met.

+(2) Perform the necessary background checks on management contractors, primary management officials and key employees required by this Ordinance.

+(3) Review and approve the accounting procedures to be used in such gaming activity.

+(4) Take any additional steps necessary to ensure the integrity of such gaming activity.

+(5) Review all aspects of the proposed gaming operation to ensure that it will be in compliance with the provisions of the applicable state/tribal compact.

+5.5 Threshold Criteria Which a Potential Operator Must Meet.
+The Tribal Commission shall automatically issue the above license to any tribally-owned or tribally-operated Class II or Class III proposed gaming enterprise if:

+(A) The proposed gaming activity is to be located on "Indian lands", as defined in Section 2.30 of this Ordinance, and is not prohibited by Section 20 of IGRA.

+(B) The proposed gaming activity is to be played as Class II gaming as defined by this Ordinance and the IGRA.

+(C) The proposed gaming activity is authorized by a Tribal Council resolution.

+(D) The Tribe or one of its subdivisions will have the sole proprietary interest and the Tribe will have the exclusive responsibility for the conduct of the proposed gaming activity.

+(E) The resolution authorizing the proposed gaming activity provides that:

+(1) The revenues of the proposed gaming activity shall be audited annually and copies of those audits will be provided to the Tribal Commission and the National Indian Gaming Commission.

+(2) The proposed gaming activity shall comply with all IRS reporting and filing requirements.

+(3) All of the proceeds of the proposed gaming activity shall be used for the purposes stated in subsection 9.2.

+(4) All contracts for supplies services or concessions for an amount in excess of \$25,000 annually, except contracts for legal and consulting services, shall be subject to an annual independent audit.